CloudLabs-Samples/EduLabs/Database-standalone/HOL step-by-step.md

    INSERT INTO Qualification( Qualification, Teacher_Name, Year_of_Passed ) VALUES ( 'MCA', 'Vani', '2017-04-30' );
    INSERT INTO Qualification( Qualification, Teacher_Name, Year_of_Passed ) VALUES ( 'MSC', 'Ashok', '2014-07-30' );
    ```
-1. Inner join is used to join both the tables.
+1. Run the following query to perform **INNER JOIN** operation on the tables **Course** and **Qualification**.
+Inner join is used to join both the tables.
 Data qualified only when the data exist in both the tables.(Based on the given fields).
-Run the following query to perform **INNER JOIN** operation on the tables **Course** and **Qualification**.
    > Note: In general, primary key fields will be used to join the tables.
    ```
    SELECT CourseId, Name, Teacher, Qualification, Year_of_Passed FROM Course A INNER JOIN Qualification B on A.Teacher  = B.Teacher_Name;
    ```
    ![](media/mysql-innerjoin.png)

 1. Run the below query and observe the **Left outer join** operation.
-Left outer join is used to qualify all the records from the left table(Course) and only matched records from the right table(Qualification).
+Left outer join is used to qualify all the records from the left table **Course** and only matched records from the right tabl **Qualification**.
    ```
    SELECT CourseId, Name, Teacher, Qualification, Year_of_Passed FROM Course A LEFT OUTER JOIN Qualification B on A.Teacher  = B.Teacher_Name;
    ```
    ![](media/mysql-leftjoin.png)

-1. **Right outer join** is used to qualify all the records from the Right table(Qualification) and only matched records from the left table(Course).
+1. Copy and paste the following query and hit **Enter**. **Right outer join** is used to qualify all the records from the Right table(Qualification) and only matched records from the left table(Course).

    ```
    SELECT CourseId, Name, Teacher, Qualification, Year_of_Passed FROM Course A RIGHT OUTER JOIN Qualification B on A.Teacher  = B.Teacher_Name;